No Shame in That

 Mini-story: No Shame in That

-The story of the world is a story about living honorably and loyally.
+The story of the world is a story about our worth as humans.

 Expanded version: No Shame in That

-But that curse is not God’s last word to humans.
-He takes a blessing to an old man called Abraham who is suffering one of the biggest disgraces of ancient times—a barren wife.
-He promises the couple that their descendants will be enough to bless every family on earth.
-And it comes true!
-Miraculously they have a son, and that son has a son who has twelve sons, each the patriarch of a clan in a whole tribe.
+God promised that their descendants would be enough to bless every family on earth.
+And it came true!
+Miraculously they had a son, and that son had a son who had twelve sons, each the patriarch of a clan in a whole tribe.

-Later when God makes his link with Abraham’s tribe official through Moses, his top demand is that they honor him and only him.
-Sometimes they do, but they keep disgracing themselves, worshiping other gods in spite of God’s warnings through his prophets.
-Finally God lets their enemies take them away to live in shame as a captive people for 70 years.
+Later when God made his link with Abraham’s tribe official through Moses, his top demand was that they show the whole world their worth by maintaining their loyalty to him as the Real God.
+Sometimes they did, but before long they would quit listening and start worshiping other gods.
+Finally God let their enemies take them away to live in shame as a captive people in Babylon for 70 years.

-Then Jesus arrives and it sounds like he might be the one.
-He proclaims that God’s reign on earth is beginning, and he says what every would-be messiah says, “Trust me!
+Then Jesus arrived and it sounded like he might be the one.
+He proclaimed that God’s reign on earth was beginning, and he said what every would-be messiah says, “Trust me!
 Follow me!”
-He heals people, he trains his followers, and he treats even despised people honorably, but he also exposes the shameful hypocrisy of the powerful leaders of his tribe.

-Finally in the Garden of Gethsemane, he faces the crisis of his life.
-He prays that he will not be killed by his enemies who want to put a stop to all his work, but in the end he says to God his Father, “I am going to honor you by doing this your way, not mine.”
+Finally in the Garden of Gethsemane, Jesus faced the crisis of his life.
+He prayed that he would not be killed by his enemies who wanted to put a stop to all his work, but in the end he said to God his Father, “I am going to honor you by doing this your way, not mine.”

-What happens next is awful.
-Jesus is betrayed, abandoned, condemned, beaten savagely, then nailed naked to a stake and left to die slowly in public as his enemies taunt him.
-But as he accepts the disgrace, he shows us what it means to finish life honorably!
-As a willing human sacrifice, he regains for the whole human race the honor that we lost in the beginning.
+But as he accepted the disgrace, he showed us what it means to finish life honorably!
+As a willing human sacrifice, he showed how much we are worth to God.
+As one of us, he regained for the whole human race the honor that we lost in the beginning.

-Two days after his burial, God the Father honors the trust of his disgraced Son by bringing him back to life.
-Jesus secretly meets his stunned followers, but he does not shame them.
-Instead he tells them that they will carry his mission on as soon as one more thing happens.
-They are to wait for it.
+Two days after his burial, God the Father honored the trust of his shamefully treated Son by bringing him back to life.
+Jesus secretly met his stunned followers, but he did not shame them for deserting him.
+Instead he told them they would carry his campaign on as soon as one more thing happened.
+They were to wait for that event.

 Who are we?
-We are honorable finishers.
-Jesus’ Spirit in us gives us Jesus’ backbone.
-Shame does not slow us down.
+We are worthy finishers.
+Jesus’s Spirit in us gives us Jesus’s backbone.
+Shaming does not slow us down.
 Disruption of our plans does not stop our witness.
+We know what we are worth, and we know all human beings are worthy of an opportunity to hear this story of shame removal.

-And that’s why we live the way we live and tell this story no matter whether people love it or hate it.
-It’s our story.
+And that’s why we live the way we live and tell this story no matter what people think of us or do to us.
+This is our Messiah and our story.
 We live by it, and we are prepared to be “shamed” and to die by it.
 Jesus did, and look how that turned out!

 Reflections on SYNCing with the story, No Shame in That